Munnar: Geography

 The region in and around Munnar varies in height from 1450 m to 2695 m above mean sea level.
 The temperature ranges between 5 °C and 25 °C in winter and 15 °C and 25 °C in summer.
 Temperatures as low as -4 °C have been recorded in the Sevenmallay region of Munnar.

 Köppen-Geiger climate classification system classifies it as subtropical highland (Cwb).

 Transportation

 Road

 Munnar is well connected by both National highways, state highways and rural roads.
-The town lies in the Kochi - Dhanushkodi National highway (N.H 49), about 130 km from Cochin, 31 km from Adimali, 85 km from Udumalpettu in Tamil Nadu and 60 km from Neriyamangalam.
+The town lies in the Kochi - Dhanushkodi National highway (N.H 49), about 130 km from Cochin, 31 km from Adimali, 85 km from Udumalaipettai in Tamil Nadu and 60 km from Neriyamangalam.

 Distance from major cities & tourist destinations.